-A large number of young people come to the UK as unaccompanied asylum seekers, separated from their families.
+A large number of children come to the UK as unaccompanied asylum seekers, separated from their families.
 We need to recruit more foster carers to offer them a caring home.
-These young people arrive in the UK scared, alone and with an uncertain future.
+These children arrive in the UK scared, alone and with an uncertain future.
 Wherever they are from, they all need a home where they can feel safe, secure and supported.
 You would offer a stable environment to help them settle in a new country, allowing them to look forward to the future.

 Jamal is 13 and has escaped a country at war.
 He has arrived in the UK with no family or belongings and knows nobody in the UK.
 His fostering family give him a feeling of safety and support, enrol him in a local school and help him to settle in his new country and look positively toward the future.

-Children and young people with complex needs may struggle with routines, developing relationships and emotional or social situations.
+Children with complex needs may struggle with routines, developing relationships and emotional or social situations.
 Foster carers provide a safe, stable and supportive environment and to do this our foster carers accept children as they are.

-They look at what the behaviour is telling them, think about the young person’s life experiences of trauma and are curious about what may be going on at the time.
+They look at what the behaviour is telling them, think about their life experiences of trauma and are curious about what may be going on at the time.
 The focus is on making a connection with children and building trust.
-Specialist foster carers help young people learn to accept close relationships with others, to cooperate, share and help others.
+Specialist foster carers help them learn to accept close relationships with others, to cooperate, share and help others.

-The foster carer will need to be available full time for the children and young people.
+The foster carer will need to be available full time for the children.
 Their availability enables them to build a relationship by fostering a connection, which is crucial.
-It will take time for children and young people, who have repeatedly had their hearts and trust broken by adults in their lives, to start to trust again.
+It will take time for children, who have repeatedly had their hearts and trust broken by adults in their lives, to start to trust again.

 At 11 years old, Robert had a poor school attendance record and was already part of a street gang.
 Islington placed him with a male specialist foster carer who understood that Robert would find rules and boundaries difficult.
 His carer worked with professionals in helping to address his individual needs and it emerged that Robert was dyslexic.
 He is now attending an alternative education provision where he receives intensive support and is making steady improvement.

 Host carers offer young people aged 16-21 supported accommodation, helping them with their transition to adulthood.
 These young people cannot live with their own parents and are preparing for independent living.
-Our carers provide the young person with their own room and lend a listening ear, helping them to become fully independent by the time they move on to their own place.
+Our carers provide them with their own room and lend a listening ear, helping them to become fully independent by the time they move on to their own place.

-Our carers teach the young person life skills such as using the washing machine, ironing their clothes, and advise who can help with questions and concerns about college or relationships.
+Our carers teach life skills such as using the washing machine, ironing their clothes, and advise who can help with questions and concerns about college or relationships.
 Supported lodgings carers will be invited to all the training that foster carers attend.